-If you’re inserting a probe into a piece of meat, take a reading from a few different locations, making sure to poke the thermometer into the thickest part of the meat.
+If you’re inserting a probe into a piece of meat, take a reading from a few different locations, making sure to poke thermometer into the thickest part of the meat.
 Push it past the center.
 As you slowly pull it out, record the lowest reading.

 Keeping an eye on the coolest reading will ensure that your meat is cooked thoroughly.
-Don’t rely on a temperature that results from the thermometer touching the bone.
+Don’t rely on a temperature that results from thermometer touching the bone.
 The bone will show a different temperature than the meat.

 The USDA Food Safety and Inspection Service provide more guidelines about how to use different types of thermometers.

 What Features Should You Consider When Buying?